Training Tips and Tricks for Old Dogs | DogExpress

 Vet consultation before vigorous physical activity

-If you are thinking about the vigorous activity with your old dog, it’s better to take him to your vet.
+If you are thinking about vigorous activity with your old dog, it’s better to take him to your vet.
 Know about your dog’s physical capacity to achieve whether the task is possible or not.

 While some dogs can perform such activities during their golden age, some can’t.
 As they differ from others, it’s better to consult the vet before any such experiment.